 Samy made his own Rainbow Loom bracelets following instructions he found online.
 He told me that it's the latest fad on "the internet, brother, on the internet."

-Samy always knew that his folks lived in a troubled home.
-"My folks told me that we were living in our flat 'illegally', that this wasn't our house and that we could be thrown out at any time."
+Samy always knew that his family lived in a troubled home.
+"My folks told me that we were living in our flat 'illegally,' that this wasn't our house, and that we could be thrown out at any time."
 They ended up there after his mother was fired from the glass factory where she worked in the 1990s.
 Back then the building belonged to the government.
 Long years of trials between the State and the building's real owner followed, but time passed quietly in their home.

-That is until the 15th of September 2014.
-Most of the children were at school when an army of armoured riot policemen knocked on their doors.
+That is until September 15.
+Most of the children were at school when an army of armored riot policemen knocked on their doors.
 Behind them stood a light division of civilians and TV reporters, there to report live on yet another evacuation.

 The adults grabbed what they could, placed their carpets on the pavements in front of their homes and that's where they have remained until today.
-Somebody gave them tents, others taught them how to write slogans against the system on pieces of cardboard and soon it all turned into a protest against a State who up to this day still hasn't found a way to come to terms with its Communist past.
+Somebody gave them tents, others taught them how to write slogans against the system on pieces of cardboard, and soon it all turned into a protest against a state that up to this day still hasn't found a way to come to terms with its communist past.

 Antonio is drawing a house in his math notebook, while sitting next to the tent where he sleeps.
-On the triangle roof of the house he drew a flower.
+On the triangle roof of the house he sketches a flower.
 "Why did you draw that flower, Antonio?"
 I ask.
 "To make it more beautiful!
-Aaaa, excuse me, excuse me sir.
+Aaah, excuse me, excuse me, sir.
 I forgot the chimney."

 Antonio never had so many adults talking to him.
-They come to meet him, hug him, read him Tom & Jerry comics and give him their cameras so he can take selfies.
+They come to meet him, hug him, read him Tom and Jerry comics, and give him their cameras so he can take selfies.

 Because his folks don't have a stove on which to cook, Antonio eats cold cuts most of the time.
-Even these are prepared by his 15-year-old sister, Claudia, who takes the supplies from a sort-of-cupboard they made behind a poster in the tent.
+Even these are prepared by his 15-year-old sister, Claudia, who takes the supplies from a kind of cupboard they made behind a poster in the tent.

-Sometimes, when you see him jumping on the mattress in his tent through "the flying monkey hoop", you would think that life on the street was the best thing that could ever happen to him.
-But even though he's seven, he has moments when he realises how bad his situation is.
-"Antonio, winter is coming and it's going to snow.
+Sometimes, when you see him jumping on the mattress in his tent through "the flying monkey hoop," you would think that life on the street was the best thing that could ever happen to him.
+But even though he's seven, he has moments when he realizes how bad his situation is.
+"Antonio, winter is coming, and it's going to snow.
 Do you like snow?"
 I ask him.
 "I don't want it to snow, because we will freeze to death," he responds.